CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

    ![](media/mongo.png)

-   >**Note**: In case you don't see the data inside the Mongo.
+   >**Note**: In case if you don't see the data inside the mongo.
 Please follow the steps mentioned below.

-   - Enter `exit` to exit from Mongo.
+   - Enter `exit` to exit from mongo.

-   - Please run the below-mentioned commands in the command prompt and perform steps 1 and 2 again.
+   - Please run the below mentioned commands in the command prompt and perform step 1 and 2 again.

    ```
    cd ~/Cloud-Native-Application/labfiles/src/developer/content-init
-   sudo npm ci
+   npm ci
-   node server.js
+   nodejs server.js
    ```

-### Task 2: Create a Migration Project and migrate data to Azure CosmosDB
+### Task 2: Create Migration Project and migrate data to Azure CosmosDB

 In this task, you will create a Migration project within Azure Database Migration Service, and then migrate the data from MongoDB to Azure Cosmos DB.
 In the later exercises, you will be using the Azure CosmosDB to fetch the data for the products page.